Dark Drag Around Sagittarius A*: Dark Drag and the Missing Giants

-We show here that for currently unconstrained parameter space, the dark drag-induced orbital decay of red clump and horizontal branch stars could result in their tidal disruption by Sgr.~A$^{\star}$, given their large characteristic sizes of the order $\sim 100 R_\odot$ ($\sim 1 \ \rm AU$).
+We show here that for currently unconstrained parameter space, the dark drag-induced orbital decay of red clump and horizontal branch stars could result in their tidal disruption by Sgr.~A$^{\star}$, given their large characteristic sizes, and those of their giant branch predecessors, of the order $\sim (10-100) R_\odot$ .
 This naturally constitutes a mechanism that could sizably remove the giant branch stars within the region of observed depletion.
 However, a realistic expectation might be that the dark drag acts in conjunction with the aforementioned phenomena.
 For instance, stellar collisions between main-sequence and red giant stars are expected to be relatively frequent at the projected radii where the latter population is depleted.

 Ref.~\cite{2018A&A...609A..26G} analyzed the distribution of red clump stars of magnitudes in the $K$-bands ranging $12-16$ and $> 18$, and found a flattening of the distribution at radii $\lesssim 1 \ \rm pc$.
-More recently, \cite{2019ApJ...872L..15H} spectroscopically identified a density cusp of late-type stars down to $r \gtrsim 0.25 \ \rm pc$.
+More recently, \cite{2019ApJ...872L..15H} spectroscopically identified a density cusp of late-type stars down to $r \gtrsim 0.025 \ \rm pc$.
 We focus on these scales and show that, within a region of this size, stars can be efficiently tidally-disrupted from the dark drag-induced orbital decay.

-To this end, we semi-analytically estimate the orbital decay of a star, starting from a given semi-major axis $a_0$ and eccentricity $e_0$, by integrating over the energy and eccentricity loss during each pericenter passage following the procedure of \cite{Sz_lgy_n_2022}.
+To this end, we semi-analytically estimate the orbital decay of a star, starting from a given semi-major axis $a_0$ and eccentricity $e_0$, by integrating over the energy and eccentricity loss during each pericenter passage, motivated by the procedure of \cite{Sz_lgy_n_2022}.
 For a given $a_0$ and $e_0$, we start with the initial specific orbital energy $\varepsilon_0$ and specific angular momentum $h_0$,

 where we fix the center of mass to the position of Sgr.~A$^{\star}$.
-The dissipative drag force results in changes to $\varepsilon$ and $h$ given by
+The dissipative drag force results in changes to $\varepsilon$ and $h$ on each orbit given by

 where $\vec{R}$ and $M_\star$ are the position and mass of the orbitally-decaying star, $\Delta t$ is the characteristic timescale of the pericenter passage, and we take $\vec{F}_{\rm drag}$ as given by the geometric limit, i.e. Eq. \eqref{eq: Fdrag simple}.
-To compute these perturbative changes, we make the approximation that $\Delta t = D_p/v_p$ where
+To compute these perturbative changes, we evaluate $\vec{F}_{\rm drag}$ at pericenter, and make the approximation that $\Delta t = D_p/v_p$ where